MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 1. Pick the site list entry that you’d like to delete a site from.
 Select **Delete site**.
 2. Select **Delete** at the bottom of the pane.
 3. After you see confirmation that a site entry has been deleted, it will stay on the list until the site list is published to the cloud location.
-You can view the list of deleted sites before publishing by selecting the Filter button and filtering for sites in the **Pending delete** state.
+You can view the list of deleted sites before publishing by selecting the Filter button and filtering for sites in the **Delete pending** state.

+   > [!NOTE]
+   > Any updates to a **Published** site list will show in a pending state (Addition pending, Edit pending or Delete pending).
+If you navigate to the list of site lists by selecting Microsoft Edge site lists at the top of the screen, you'll see the **Published Status** column.
+This column shows **Changes pending publish** that indicates that latest updates to the site list need to be published in order for users to receive them.

 ## FAQ

 ### Why is my tenant required to have an Exchange Service subscription for this feature?

-This ensures that the right backend association happens with your tenant immediately, which occurs when you first select Microsoft Edge site lists.
-When Exchange Services aren’t part of your subscription, the association request from the M365 Admin Center will fail.
+This subscription ensures that the right backend association happens with your tenant immediately, which occurs when you first select Microsoft Edge site lists.
+When Exchange Services aren’t part of your subscription, the association request from the Microsoft 365 Admin Center will fail.
 An alert is sent to the provisioning system to address the problem.
-This will result in a 3 day delay for you to use the experience.
+This will result in a three day delay for you to use the experience.

 ### Can users who haven’t signed in to Microsoft Edge download the site list?

 No, users must sign in to the browser to download the cloud hosted site list.
 You can configure a policy to allow Implicit Sign in (Microsoft Edge Browser Policy Documentation | Microsoft Docs) to prevent user experience disruption.
 For more information, see [ImplicitSignInEnabled](https://docs.microsoft.com/DeployEdge/microsoft-edge-policies#implicitsigninenabled).

+### What is the default refresh interval after updates are made to site list contents?

+x

 ### What happens if users log out of Microsoft Edge?

-Access to the site list requires explicit browser sign-in for the first download.
+Access to the site list requires explicit browser sign in for the first download.
 There may be scenarios where the user logs out after being logged in and at that point the site list is cached in Microsoft Edge.
-The list will stay cached even if the user logs out of Edge from their Azure Active Directory (Azure AD) account.
+The list will stay cached even if the user logs out of Microsoft Edge from their Azure Active Directory (Azure AD) account.
 Microsoft Edge will not try to fall back to the non-cloud download location while the Cloud site list policy is configured.

 ### Why is there a warning message when I export the site list?